 Wilderness Campsites

 A series of wild and secluded campsites are available for exclusive use in scenic areas of the park on the lakeshore or inland.
 These have no infrastructure, so campers need to be totally self-sufficient with water, sanitation facilities, food, and camping equipment.
-Visitors can base at one of the sites listed below (or more between several).
+Visitors can base at one of the sites listed below

-• Maronga lies at mouth of the Ume River, on the park’s western border overlooking Lake Kariba.
+• Maronga lies at the mouth of the Ume River, on the park’s western border overlooking Lake Kariba.

 Tashinga Cottages

-Mopane A and B and Mahogany are comfortable, fully-equipped cottages on the Tashinga peninsular named after the trees that shade them.
-Each cottage sleeps two (twin or double, with extra beds for children if required).
+These comfortable, fully-equipped cottages are all located on the Tashinga Peninsular and are named after the trees that shade them.
 All have solar-powered electricity and fans, private verandahs and en-suite bathrooms with hot showers and flush toilets.
-Mahogany has two units which are designed to be booked together and share a fully-equipped kitchen.
-Mopane A and B units each have their own kitchen.
 There is no Wi-Fi connectivity.
 Tashinga boat harbour is nearby for private boats.

 PARK ACTIVITIES